C02071v1 Doctor of PhilosophyAward(s): Doctor of Philosophy (PhD)

-Applicants must have completed a UTS recognised master's by research or bachelor's degree with first or second class honours (division 1), or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate research studies.
+Applicants must have completed a UTS recognised master's by research or bachelor honours degree with first class or second class / division 1 honours, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate research studies.

 Eligibility for admission does not guarantee offer of a place.

 Visa requirement: To obtain a student visa to study in Australia, international students must enrol full time and on campus.
 Australian student visa regulations also require international students studying on student visas to complete the course within the standard full-time duration.
 Students can extend their courses only in exceptional circumstances.

 Course duration and attendanceThe maximum course duration is four years of full-time or eight years of part-time study.
 Students can complete the course in less than the maximum time.

 Course structureStudents undertake a research project that may be in a professional or clinical area of the student's choice, or may be of a theoretical nature, addressing gaps in knowledge related to policy or practice.
 Students choose from a variety of research methodologies with the research approach being determined by the nature of the research undertaken.
 The research culminates in the production of a thesis for examination.
 Students work closely with a principal supervisor and a supervisory panel and are required to report on their progress at each stage.

 Course completion requirements

 and from the UTS Graduate Research School: